Homepage > Journal > Exploratory research

 • What is the minimum and maximum time available for research?

-Remember that Exploratory Research primarily serves the following purposes:
+Remember that the findings of exploratory research primarily serve the following purposes:

 • Getting to know the customer groups — or to discover new, not previously considered

-• Obtaining a broader picture of the market — Big Picture
+• Obtaining a broader picture of the market — the bigger picture

 • Creating and testing new ideas